Living, Working, Musing & Misadventures in Greece

 According to Article 73 of the immigration law 3386/2005, there is no grace period.
 You are expected to leave Greece before the permit expires or you will be fined 600 euros for a period of 1-29 days past expiration and 1200 euros for 30 or more days past the permit’s expiration.

-How do I renew it?
+How do I renew my Greek permit?

 What if I don’t remember?

 Be proactive, pay attention and take some notes.
 That’s how this site was created — I paid attention and then used my free time to write it out for everyone.
-It’s not rocket science, and I’m not a lawyer or paid employee of the Greek state.
-It is a starting point and helpful assistance gained from real-life experience.

 What if I changed my status since the last time I renewed?